-The Company's derivative instrument related to certain features embedded within the Company's 7% Original Issue Discount Senior Secured Convertible Debenture ("the Debenture") is discussed in Note 9.
-The derivative is accounted for as a derivative liability and remeasured to fair value as of each balance sheet date and the related remeasurement adjustments are included in interest expense in the Company's condensed consolidated statement of operations and comprehensive loss.
+The Company's derivative instrument related to certain features embedded within the Company's 8% Original Issue Discount Senior Secured Convertible Debenture ("the Debenture") is discussed in Note 9.
+The derivative is accounted for as a derivative liability and remeasured to fair value as of each balance sheet date and the related remeasurement adjustments are included in interest expense in the Company's condensed consolidated statement of operations and comprehensive loss, as discussed in Note 4.